-Affected Public: Individuals or households, businesses or other for-profits; not-for-profit institutions.
+Affected Public: Businesses or other for-profits; not-for-profit institutions.

-Once submitted, the request will be publicly available in electronic format through reginfo.gov.
+Once submitted, the request will be publically available in electronic format through www.reginfo.gov.
 Follow the instructions to view Department of Commerce collections currently under review by OMB.

 Further information can be obtained by: